The mineralogy below is the most up-to-date, superseding that described in Cannon et al. 2019.

 Because MGS-1 is a mineralogical standard, the bulk chemistry of simulants created from the standard will differ depending on the crystal chemistry of the source minerals used.
-Below, we have calculated an estimated chemistry using idealized mineral formulas, and the crystal chemistries for plagioclase, pyroxene and olivine measured from Rocknest.
+Below, we report the latest analysis for the production version of MGS-1.

 Developed By: University of Central Florida